 All major risks that may threaten Company solvency are identified.
-The Company has developed methods for evaluating risks exposing the Company.
+The Company has developed methods for evaluating the risks the Company is exposed to.
 Consideration will be given to the Company's risk profile in the context of ESG risks.